 The new Heretaunga Hastings brand aligns with Council’s Heretaunga Ararau Strategy (2020), which acknowledges the importance and significance of using te reo Māori across Hastings District and within Hastings District Council.

-It can be applied in multiple ways and will be used alongside a vibrant colour palette that represents our “fruit bowl of New Zealand” legacy whilst acknowledging our vibrant and diverse community.
+It can be applied in multiple ways and includes a vibrant colour palette that represents our ‘fruit bowl of New Zealand’ legacy and acknowledges our vibrant and diverse community.

 One of the most visible early changes will be to the ‘gateway’ signs on the outskirts of Hastings.
 The signs were scheduled to be replaced under the Heretaunga Ararau Strategy in 2020/21 but the project was delayed to align with this project, made more timely due to some being damaged in the cyclone.